thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.4.10
+- adjusted media notification behavior so the play/pause button only controls playback, while tapping elsewhere on the notification now just opens the sound detail screen without toggling audio

 ### 0.4.9
 - removed the Stop action from the playback notification to simplify user controls
 - updated `NotificationHelper` to display only a single play/pause toggle in the media notification